Black Forest - Day 3 : Feldberg

 It was getting dark

 Everything was covered by snow, so we needed to sleep on top of the snow once more.
-We walked off into the forest and trampled a large enough section to pitch our bivy bags.
-It was already pretty cold.
-Cold enough to keep our Jagermeister at a good temperature.
+We walked off into the forest and trampled a section large enough to pitch our bivy bags.
+It was cold enough to keep our Jagermeister at a good temperature.

 The snow was warmer than it was outside